-The National Capital Consortium's Military Primary Care Sports Medicine Fellowship is an intense one-year training program that equips active duty family physicians with the skills and knowledge needed to provide expert musculoskeletal and exercise-related medical care for active persons of all ages and skill levels.
+The National Capital Consortium's (NCC) Military Primary Care Sports Medicine Fellowship is an intense one-year training program that equips active duty physicians with skills and knowledge to provide expert musculoskeletal and exercise-related medical care for active persons of all ages and activity levels.

 Team Physician Opportunities

-Each of the four fellows is assigned to have team physician responsibilities at one NCAA school--Naval Academy, American University/Montgomery College, George Mason Univ. or Georgetown University--and each fellow serves as a high school football team physician.
+Each of the six fellows is assigned team physician responsibilities at one NCAA school--Naval Academy (2), American University, George Mason University, Bowie State University, or Catholic University--and each fellow serves as a high school football team physician.

 Scholarly Activities and Faculty Development

-The fellows have weekly didactic sessions and meet periodically with a research mentor.
-Each fellow is involved in a new or ongoing research project and is encouraged to write a review article or textbook chapter and present a clinical case or research study at a national meeting.
-Fellows also fine-tune their teaching skills by instructing medical students, residents, and other professionals.
+Fellows have weekly didactic sessions and meet periodically with research mentors while participating in new or ongoing research projects.
+Fellows are required to write a review article or textbook chapter and present a clinical case, poster or research study at a national meeting.
+Fellows fine-tune teaching skills by instructing medical students, residents, and other professionals.
 Additionally, fellows teach the musculoskeletal ultrasound workshop at the annual Uniformed Services Academy of Family Physicians national meeting.

-The Fellowship is based at Fort Belvoir Community Hospital in conjunction with the Family Medicine Residency, with support from the Department of Family Medicine at the Uniformed Services University of the Health Sciences (USU) in Bethesda, MD.
-The Fellowship began in 1994, and the program's 55 graduates include officers from the Army, Navy, Air Force and Coast Guard, and two adjunct civilian fellows.
-In addition to being one of the largest Sports Medicine fellowships in the country with four fellows each year, it is one of the most prestigious.
-All fellows who have taken the American Board of Family Medicine examination in Sports Medicine have passed and earned Certificates of Added Qualification.
-Since 2001 the Program's fellows have averaged in the 85th percentile nationwide on the certification examination.
+The Fellowship is supported by Fort Belvoir Community Hospital Family Medicine Residency in Virginia and the Department of Family Medicine at the Uniformed Services University (USU) in Bethesda, MD.
+The Fellowship began in 1994, and graduates include officers from the Army, Navy, Air Force and Coast Guard, and adjunct civilian fellows.
+In addition to being one of the largest Sports Medicine fellowships in the US with six fellows each year, it is one of the most prestigious.
+Since 2001, program graduates have averaged in the 85th percentile nationwide on the CAQ examination.
 The fellowship was first accredited by the American Council of Graduate Medical Education (ACGME) in Sept.
-1997 and most recently received the maximum five-year ACGME re-accreditation in 2010.
+1997 and most recently received the maximum five-year ACGME re-accreditation in 2015.

-Applications: Applications are usually submitted in August and September (see respective service GME websites for more information).
-In addition to submitting an application to their service-specific Graduate Medical Education (GME) coordinator and speaking with their respective specialty consultant, all applicants must interview with the Program Director or a designated fellowship faculty member.
+Applications are generally submitted in August and September (see respective military Graduate Medical Education (GME) websites for more information).
+In addition to submitting an application to their service-specific GME coordinator and speaking with their respective specialty leader, applicants must interview with the Program Director or a designated fellowship faculty member.
 Interviews may be conducted by telephone or in person with no preference given to either mode.
-The Joint-Service GME Selection Board meets in late November, and applicants are typically notified of the board results by mid-December.
+The Joint-Service GME Selection Board (JSGMESB) typically meets in late November, and applicants are usually notified of board results by mid-December.

 Uniformed Services University of the Health Sciences